Frequently asked questions concerning studies at Chalmers

 Additionaly, Chalmers offers other specific scholarships for current students.

-- What happens to my scholarship if I change my programme after I come to Chalmers?
+- What happens to my scholarship if I apply for a new Master's programme once at Chalmers?

 As scholarships are programme-specific, even if you are successful in your application for switching programmes, you are not guaranteed to keep your scholarship.
-If you as a scholarship holder can transfer to your desired programme, an assessment will be made whether you can retain the scholarship.
+An assessment will be made whether you can retain the scholarship.
 Naturally, if you cannot retain the scholarship, we will notify you so that you may decide whether you still wish to go through with the transfer.

 - Am I required to pay fees?